Frequently Asked Questions

 When and where do trains depart?

-The return journeys will depart from Oxenhope and Keighley and tickets must be booked in advance.
-Please make your own way to the station; connecting trains are not available.
+The return journeys will depart from Haworth (northbound) and Keighley (southbound) and tickets must be booked in advance.
+Please make your own way to the station.

 How many tickets can I book?

 The capacity for each compartment is 6 paying passengers.
 Children under FIVE (5) travel free of charge and should not count towards the number of passengers for which you purchase a compartment.

 Example: Family of 4 plus 2 children under 5 purchase a compartment for FOUR (4).

 Tickets must be booked online in advance.
 If you are unable to book online you can also book via telephone, however a £3.50 booking fee will apply

 Carers’ tickets and tickets for passengers travelling in a wheelchair can only be made over the phone.
 The phone booking fee will not apply for people booking carer or wheelchair tickets.

 Phone bookings can be made on 01535 645214 between 0930 – 1630 Monday to Friday.

 We’ll send your booking confirmation by email.
 Please make sure you fill in your correct email address when you book to make sure you receive this.
 If your email isn’t received, please check your Spam Mailbox before contacting us.
 Before you arrive please have your booking confirmation ready to show our staff either on your phone or a printed copy.

 Can I visit if I am a member of the railway or have a Local Residents Railcard?